COVID-19 Updates: State of public health emergency declared.

 - If you notice the vehicles in front of you slowing or stopping unexpectedly – prepare to stop, this could be an indication that an animal may be on the road ahead.

-What do I do if I see a moose when I'm driving?
+What to do if you see a moose when driving

 - Look for more than one – it may be a cow moose travelling with her calf.

 - Do not honk at the moose in an attempt to scare it away; this may cause the moose to charge your vehicle.

 - Brake firmly if an animal is directly in your vehicle's path and avoid swerving as this could result in you striking another vehicle or losing control of your own car.

 - Leave plenty of room and go slow when driving around an animal on or near a road and please remember that a startled animal could run in any direction.

 Call a Fish and Wildlife office if you need further advice on the moose in your town or city.